fanpei91/torsniff/README.md

-torsniff - a sniffer fetching torrents from BT network
+torsniff - a sniffer fetching torrents from BitTorrent network
 ======================================